 The hazard analysis was developed from the analysis discussed in Chapter 3 and in extensive detail in Faber and Nachtnebel (2003).
-It became clear as a result of discussions and review of the analyses that the uncertainty in the rainfall - particularly for rare events - was a major driver of the uncertainty in the likelihood catastrophic floods.
-It was therefore desired to evaluate this directly within the model and separate problem of system failure into two components:
+It became clear from the discussions and review of the analyses that the uncertainty in the rainfall-particularly for rare events-was a major driver of the uncertainty in the likelihood of catastrophic floods.
+It was therefore deemed desirable to evaluate this directly within the model and separate the problem of system failure into two components:

-- 1) Determination of the distribution of rainfall and runoff in the river, with the attendant uncertainties, and - 2) Determination of the conditional likelihood and magnitude of system failure that occurs at different levels of runoff.
+1) Determination of the distribution of rainfall and runoff in the river, with the attendant uncertainties; and

+2) Determination of the conditional likelihood and magnitude of system failure that occurs at different levels of runoff.